space-cadet/finite-velocity-diffusion/memory-bank/techContext.md

 3. **Browser Limitations**:
    - Large animations may cause browser performance issues
    - Interactive visualizations of 2D solutions require optimization for responsiveness
+   - Multipage app navigation may reset some Streamlit states

 4. **Deployment Considerations**:
    - Streamlit Cloud has memory and computational limitations
    - Docker containerization may be needed for more complex deployments
+   - Parameter persistence requires write access to the file system

 ## Technical Design Decisions